ion-digital/ion-php-devporter/README.md

 ## Features

-PHP Trans Porter currently features back-porting for PHP versions 5.6 and 7.x (7.0, 7.1 and 7.2), as well as bulk transformations
-(specify an input directory and an output directory, and all __.php__ files will be converted recursively).
+PHP Trans Porter currently features back-porting for PHP versions 5.6, 7.x (7.0 to 7.2), as well as bulk transformations (specify an input directory and an output directory, and all __.php__ files will be converted recursively).

 The utility tries to make the least amount of changes possible, but with the goal of generating source code that should not have to be modified again.

-The current base version is: _PHP 7.2_.
+The current base version is: _PHP 8.2_.

+Conversion features for PHP _7.3_ and above:

+* _None_ (yet!)

 Conversion features for PHP _7.2_ to PHP _7.1_: